eclipse-che/che-operator/olm/README.md

 Che cluster custom resource definition (CRD) defines Eclipse CheCluster custom resource object.
 It contains information about object structure, field types, field descriptions.
 CRD file is a YAML definition located in the `deploy/crds/org_v1_che_crd.yaml`.
 The file is auto-generated, so do not edit it directly to update it.
-If you want to add new fields or fix descriptions in the crd you should make your changes in the file `pkg/apis/org/v1/che_types.go` and launch script in the `olm` folder:
+If you want to add new fields or fix descriptions in the CRD, make your changes in the file `pkg/apis/org/v1/che_types.go` and launch script in the `olm` folder:

 ```bash